Posted on May 21, 2019

-There are two main indicators of hepatic steatosis (fatty liver) in an ultrasound:
+There are two main indicators of hepatic steatosis (fatty liver) in a liver ultrasound:

 To avoid false-positive interpretations, a hepatic steatosis diagnosis should only be given via ultrasound alone if both indicators are present.
 Generally, MRI is considered the preferred modality for accurate diagnosis.

 Fatty liver disease can be split up into two types: alcoholic hepatic steatosis (alcoholic fatty liver disease) and nonalcoholic hepatic steatosis (nonalcoholic fatty liver disease).